viktech/Writing/Reconcile.md

 I have made significant changes during the interim period, and I hope that these changes will reinforce my ability to make positive, productive decisions.
 I plan to continue my journey of self-improvement.

+Thank you for calling my father.
+The actions you took helped me a lot.
+I regret that they were necessary in such a negative situation.

-Please consider this message a step on the path to owning my decisions.
+Please consider this message a step on the path to owning my decisions, and improving the choices I make.

 I will be happy to discuss this message, or any related aspect, in person.